 • Assess if your claim is supported before arranging for mediation.

-• Share case details with your employer when the case is referred for mediation.
+• Share case details with your employer when the case is referred for mediation or to the Employment Claims Tribunals (ECT).

 Mediation Process